muxinc/mux-stats-sdk-react-native-video/README.md

 ## Caveats

+1. Upscale and downscale % metrics are not calculated because we are unable to get player width and player height measurments from react-native-video.
-1. Upscale and downscale % metrics are not calculated for HLS sources because of this open issue: https://github.com/react-native-community/react-native-video/issues/1194.
+1. Even if we could get player width and height, we still wouldn't be able to calculate upscale and downscale % metrics for HLS sources is because of this open issue related to getting the video source width & height: https://github.com/react-native-community/react-native-video/issues/1194.
+1. This library is intended for use with react-native-video when targeting iOS and Android platforms.
+For targeting web platforms we have other SDKs that will work better for monitiring the HTML5 `video` element.